izzyacademy/kafka-in-a-box/README.md

-# Vanilla Apache Kafka in a Box (Running on Docker Compose and Kubernetes)
+# Running Vanilla Apache Kafka in a Box (Docker Compose and Kubernetes)

 ## Running on Docker Compose